Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/Library-Project/Readme.md

 It should provide options to configure it's use and appearance, and instantiate itself with sensible default values with minimal input.

-You must submit something by the end of the quarter!

 Your component might have any of the features below.

-- Animates
-    - Animation Speed
+- Animation
+    - Scaling
+    - Rotation
+    - Plusating
 - Colors
+    - Foreground color
-    - Foreground color, background color stroke color, gradient colors
+    - Background color stroke color
+    - Gradient colors
 - Gradients
     - Elements that use a gradient fill will need to set the angle of the gradient.
 - Size
     - The size can be set with a method, or the size is determined by the frame of the element's view.
-- property indicates if the animation is running
+- A property that indicates if the animation is running
-    - Many animated components will need to expose a property to indicate if they're animation is active.
+    - Many animated components will need to expose a property to indicate if their animation is active.
 - Can be started and stopped.
     - Many animated components will need a property or method that starts or stops their animation.

+### Example UI Components

 Choose a UI element from the list below to work on, or make up one of your own if you think of something that is not on the list.

+- Date Picker
+  Some apps need to show a date picker.
+A user can select a single date or a date range eg. April 14th, 2018 - May 10th 2018
 - Progress indicator
     - Create a progress indicator of your own design.
 It should have some or all of the follow features.
 Feel free to add more features if you think of them!
 - Thermostat
     - Draw a good thermostat.
 Indicates temperature or similar measurement graphically.
-- Knob or dial
+- Knob or Dial
     - Design a nifty looking knob or dial.
 This is a UI element that rotates.
 - Buttons
     - Extend the UIButton class to add features.
 You can add stroke, gradient fill or an animated